cube3power/atsd/sql/README.md

 | 2016-06-16T13:07:17Z | nurswgvml006 | 16.0 | 73232.0 |
 ```

-To join irregular series use `GROUP BY PERIOD` or `WITH INTERPOLATE` clauses to align the timestamps.
+To join irregular series, use `GROUP BY PERIOD` or `WITH INTERPOLATE` clauses to equalize the timestamps.

 ```sql
 SELECT t1.entity, t1.datetime, t1.value,